ZetaTwo/infrastructure/valheim/README.md

 # Valheim Ansible Playbook

-## TODO

-- Is a steamapp key required?
-- Do we need to update linuxgsm.sh? how?
+This Ansible playbook will setup a [Valheim](https://www.valheimgame.com/) game server using [LinuxGSM](https://linuxgsm.com/servers/vhserver/) together with cron jobs to monitor, update and back up the server.